Skip to content

 Our Partnering Interests

-Servier is entering a phase of programmatic deal-making, especially in oncology and neurology.
+Servier is in a phase of programmatic deal-making, especially in oncology and neurology.
 We aim to drive innovation by working closely with our partners to make a meaningful impact on patient lives.

-In oncology, we primarily focus on opportunities from early-stage to late-stage programs in:
+In oncology, we primarily focus on opportunities from advanced research to late-stage clinical trials in:

 • Leukemia – AML, ALL, MDS, MPNs